A Quantitative Security Analysis of S-boxes in the NIST Lightweight Cryptography Finalists: Cryptographic Properties of S-boxes and their Classification

-In 1996, Jakobsen and Knudsen introduced interpolation attack on block ciphers\cite{jakobsen1997interpolation}.
-In this attack the round function or sboxes are represented in the form of algebraic expressions.
+\paragraph{Interpolation Polynomial (IP)} In 1996, Jakobsen and Knudsen introduced interpolation attack on block ciphers \cite{jakobsen1997interpolation}.
+In this attack the round function or S-boxes are represented in the form of algebraic expressions.
 In either case, Lagrange interpolation technique is used to evaluate the algebraic expression.
-The Lagrange polynomial is constructed using as many plaintext/ ciphertext pairs as the number of unknown coefficients in the algebraic representation.
+The Lagrange polynomial is constructed using as many plaintext/ciphertext pairs as the number of unknown coefficients in the algebraic representation.
 Attack complexity depends on number of terms or degree of the resulting polynomial expression.